0xced/iOS-Artwork-Extractor/README.md

 The png files are saved into a folder on your desktop.

+See instructions on the wiki to [extract more artwork](https://github.com/0xced/iOS-Artwork-Extractor/wiki/Extracting-more-artwork).

 ## Glossy Buttons

 *iOS Artwork Extractor* can also generate glossy buttons png files if you are using a simulator running **iOS 5.0 or older**.
 Thanks to [@schwa](http://twitter.com/schwa/status/9288691077) for the original code.
 Three states (normal/highlighted/disabled) glossy buttons png files are saved into the same directory as iOS artwork png files under the *UIGlassButton* subdirectory.